amitkumarpatra99/WarmCup/README.md

 # Warm Cup ☕ — Creator Support Platform

 **Warm Cup** is a modern, dark-themed platform designed to help creators (developers, artists, musicians, writers, etc.) receive support from their audience.
-Inspired by "Buy Me a Coffee," it brings a premium **Dark Glassmorphism** design, smooth animations, and a seamless user experience.
+Inspired by "Buy Me a Coffee," it brings a premium **Dark Glassmorphism** design, smooth animations, and a seamless user experience

 Creators can showcase their work, answer questions, and receive direct support—one warm cup at a time.